-A gridpoint based analysis of annual precipitation trends over land regions since 1901 (Knutson and Zeng, 2018) comparing observed and simulated trends found that detectable anthropogenic increasing trends have occurred prominently over many middle to high latitude regions of the NH and subtropics of the SH.
-The observed trends in many cases are significantly stronger than modelled in the CMIP5 historical runs for the 1901-2010 period (though not for 1951-2010), which may be due to disagreement between observed data sets (Section 2.3.1.3.4), and/or suggest possible deficiencies in models.
+A gridpoint based analysis of annual precipitation trends over land regions since 1901 (Knutson and Zeng, 2018) comparing observed and simulated trends found that detectable anthropogenic increasing trends have occurred prominently over many mid- to high-latitude regions of the Northern Hemisphere and subtropics of the Southern Hemisphere.
+The observed trends in many cases are significantly stronger than modelled in the CMIP5 historical runs for the 1901–2010 period (though not for 1951–2010), which may be due to disagreement between observed datasets (Section 2.3.1.3.4), and/or suggest possible deficiencies in models.